JPMorgan restricts all non-essential domestic travel globally: internal memo

-NEW YORK (Reuters) - JPMorgan Chase & Co said on Thursday that employees should forgo any non-essential domestic business travel in all of its worldwide locations, due to concerns about the quickly-spreading coronavirus, according to an internal memo seen by Reuters.
+NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) said on Thursday that employees should forgo any non-essential domestic business travel in all of its worldwide locations, due to concerns about the quickly-spreading coronavirus, according to an internal memo seen by Reuters.

 “Meet across cities and countries by telephone or telepresence.
 Stay local and focus on the job at hand,” the memo said.